Boreas618/boreas618.github.io/os-notes/synchronization-and-mutual-exclusion.md

 **Hardware** is responsible for implementing this correctly.
 It is effective on both uniprocessors and multiprocessors.

-**Implementing Locks with test&set** We can implement a lock without needing to enter kernel mode (disabling interrupts) using test&set.
+**Implementing Locks with test&set**: We can implement a lock without needing to enter kernel mode (disabling interrupts) using test&set.

 ```c
 #include <stdatomic.h>